luxiangze/Paperlib-sciif-extension/readme.md

-# Paperlib Demo Helloworld Extension
+# Paperlib Extension Development Environment

-This is a demo extension for Paperlib.
-It is a simple extension that shows how to create a basic extension for Paperlib.

-There are three main functions in this extension:

-1. add a new command
-2. modify the paper details panel UI.
-3. hook a point in the Paperlib lifecycle
+This is a development environment for paperlib extension.

+## Install
+`npm install`

 ## Build
 `npm run build`